gstudioapp/gsystem/packages/ds/README.md

 1. Run dev in the terminal

-> Tip: Run each command below in the terminal tab
+> Tip: Run each command below in the terminal tab!

 ```bash
 ### Storybook